MisterRaindrop/bigdata-docker/hadoop-ha/README.md

 - [ ] Web UI is accessible
 - [ ] NameNode status is normal
 - [ ] HDFS reports are normal
 - [ ] Network connections are normal
+- [ ] share-enterprise-ci network connectivity is working
+- [ ] Other containers can access Hadoop services via network